-Students will be placed on probation if:
+Students will be placed on academic probation if:

-- They earn a cumulative grade point average less than 2.000 - They are readmitted after having left UW-RF while they were on probation or suspended for academic reasons. - They have completed fewer than 30 credits and have a semester GPA of less than 1.000.
-To maintain enrollment, these students must meet with and establish an academic contract with their Academic Advisor or Academic Dean.
+- They earn a cumulative grade point average less than 2.000 - They have completed less than 30 credits and have a semester GPA of less than 1.000.
+To maintain enrollment, these students must meet with and establish an academic contract with their academic advisor or academic dean. - They are readmitted after having left UW-RF while they were on probation or suspended for academic reasons.